Danchiwaz/complyRepo/README.md

-# Compliance Checklist Application
+# Track Items Application

-This document provides a step-by-step guide on how to build and run the Compliance Checklist application.
-The application consists of two main parts: an API developed in .NET and a UI built with Angular.
+This documentation will guide you on how to run  both the front end and the backend
-## About the Compliance Checklist Application

-The **Compliance Checklist** is a simple application that allows users to visualize compliance tasks.
+## The application keeps track of the items that need to be accomplished and their priority and progress.

-### Tech Stack Overview:
+### Project Technoliges Overview:

-- **Frontend:** Developed using Angular, the frontend showcases a dynamic list of ItemServices and an interactive form that facilitates the addition of new ItemServices.
-The styling is done with bootstrap.
+- **Client_UI:** Developed using Angular and for styling PRIMENG and bootstrap.

 - **Backend:** Built with .NET 7 and ASP.NET core.

-## NB: The Docker setup is not fully configured.

 To get started, follow the instructions below to set up your environment.